mvdh7/PyCO2SYS/docs/validity.md

 Many of these validity ranges are poorly constrained or unknown, so the validity ranges will likely be updated in the future.

+## Viewing validity ranges

+The validity ranges are stored in `CO2System.valid.range`.
+This is a dict, for which you can also use dot notation and shortcuts.
+The keys are the parameters that have a valid range defined for at least one of their arguments.
+The values are also dicts containing the range for each argument.

 ## Checking validity

 The validity checker can be best thought of as a test of whether any values are definitely invalid; if no problems are flagged up, then that's not a guarantee that the value is valid.